ska-telescope/lmc-base-classes/docs/source/guide/getting_started.rst

    component manager base classes, each associated with a device class.
    For example,

-   * If your TANGO device will inherit from ``SKABaseDevice``, then you will probably want to base your component manager on the ``BaseComponentManager`` class
+   * If your Tango device will inherit from ``SKABaseDevice``, then you will probably want to base your component manager on the ``BaseComponentManager`` class.

-   * If your TANGO device is a subarray, then you will want to base your component manager on ``SubarrayComponentManager``.
+   * If your Tango device is a subarray, then you will want to base your component manager on ``SubarrayComponentManager``.

    These component managers are abstract.
 They specify an interface, but